manjilsaikia/manjilsaikia.github.io/research.md

 ## Preprints

+10. *On the positivity of truncated pentagonal number series and some conjectures of Merca*, (with *[Abhishek Sarma](https://sites.google.com/view/abhishek-sarma/)*), preprint, 2026.

 9. *Internal congruences modulo powers of $2$ for overpartition triples with odd parts*, (with *[Prabal Talukdar](https://orcid.org/0009-0006-3713-1348)*), preprint, 2026.

 8. *Dyck paths on colored lattices*, preprint, 2026. ([pdf](https://arxiv.org/pdf/2607.07256))